kibblewhite/ef-issue-034/README.md

  ```

-## Open up a terminal and enter to following:
+## Build, Run & Clean / Open up a terminal and enter to following: